HolySpiritStudios/MonorepoStarter/README.md

 - Remove the `ltiIssuer`, `ltiAudience`, and `timeBackBaseUrl` properties from all stack configurations in `infra/app.ts`.

 Note that by default, Google login is disabled on ephemeral environments (because you would need to add the redirect URIs to the Google Cloud Console for each environment), while self sign up is enabled only on ephemeral environments (such that you can login/sign up on ephemeral environments to test the app).

+### Cleanup

+Once you're done with the changes above, remove this section from the README.
+Commit and push to your new repository.
+This should automatically create your integration environment.

 ## Project Structure
 ```